 Textbooks are not ordinarily purchased by the library, except in subject areas where in demand with local curriculum and material in another form is not conveniently available.

 VIII.
 GIFTS

 The library welcomes gifts of books and other materials with the understanding that it will evaluate them in accordance with the criteria applied to purchased materials.
-The library reserves the right to evaluate, accept and/or reject, and dispose of gift items.
-Items may also be sold by the library or the Friends of the Berkley Public Library with proceeds used to benefit the library's services.

 IX.
 MAINTENANCE OF THE COLLECTION